Title:

 Description:

-The “Our Collective Futures” project is an Indigenous-designed and governed project that aims to strengthen the climate resilience of Indigenous Peoples in the Indo-Pacific through Indigenous-led climate action.
-Peer-to-peer learning between First Nations in Canada and abroad seeks to contribute to enhanced awareness and capacity to develop and implement climate solutions and increased access to these solutions for Indigenous Peoples, in particular women and youth.
-The project equips Indigenous Peoples to organize, strategize, and lead actions at the local, regional, and international levels that address climate change and biodiversity.
-Strengthened partnerships and co-developed tools, strategies and guidelines for climate action aim to increase the use of gender-responsive nature-based solutions.
-These solutions will benefit climate change adaptation and biodiversity conservation.
-The project centers the self-determined priorities and needs of Indigenous Peoples with regards to climate and biodiversity action.
+The project aims to strengthen the climate resilience of Indigenous peoples in the Indo-Pacific through Indigenous-led climate action.
+Peer-to-peer learning between First Nations in Canada and abroad seeks to contribute to enhanced capacity to implement climate solutions for Indigenous peoples, in particular women and youth.
+The project equips Indigenous peoples to organize, strategize, and lead actions at the local, regional, and international levels that address climate change and biodiversity.
+Strengthened partnerships aim to increase the use of nature-based solutions.
+These solutions aim to benefit climate change adaptation and biodiversity conservation.
+The project centers the self-determined priorities and needs of Indigenous peoples.

-Project activities include: (1) convening knowledge circles for Indigenous Peoples on Indigenous Knowledge Systems and Indigenous governance as climate and biodiversity solutions; (2) identifying guidelines, tools and actions that enable Indigenous communities to participate in and lead climate action; and (3) supporting peer-to-peer knowledge sharing workshops between First Nations women and youth and Indigenous women and youth from Malaysia and Thailand to empower Indigenous women and promote climate leadership in implementing climate and biodiversity solutions.
+Project activities include: (1) convening knowledge circles on indigenous knowledge systems and indigenous governance as climate and biodiversity solutions; (2) identifying guidelines and tools that enable indigenous communities to participate in and lead climate action; and (3) supporting peer-to-peer knowledge sharing workshops between First Nations women and youth and Indigenous women and youth from Thailand and Nepal to empower Indigenous women and promote their climate leadership.

 Organization: